dr-natetorious/book-Fuzz_Testing/README.md

 ## **PART III: THE FINAL ASSAULT (30% - ~70 pages)**

-### Chapter 8: Breaking the Quantum Vault - Binary Exploitation
+### Chapter 8: Breaking the Parser - Binary File Format Fuzzing
 *"The algorithm's core runs in the castle's most secure tower.
 Time to scale the walls."*

 The heart of the Infinite Money Machine runs on custom C++ software that processes market data at incredible speeds.
 This chapter focuses on using AFL++ to discover a deliberately planted buffer overflow in Castle Securities' custom avatar processing library - a realistic vulnerability that demonstrates binary fuzzing techniques without requiring exploit development expertise.

+**CORRECTED SCOPE**: This chapter teaches binary fuzzing fundamentals using AFL++ to find a simple buffer overflow in GIF comment parsing.
+No "quantum vault" complexity - just practical binary fuzzing education.

 **Learning Objectives:**
 - Set up AFL++ for both source code and binary fuzzing